omnius45467/geekwise-alexa-course/src/app/markdown/day_3/day_3.md

 you will want to keep everything in as few files as possible.
 This is because on AWS Lambda you are charged for the amount of space that you use and the size of your Lambda function.

+#### Key Components of a Skill
+- Card - A card is what will display in the users Alexa App on their smartphone or tablet.
+- Response - These are typically used for the device to tell you the results of a query or perform some specific action.
+- Request - When you ask Alexa something a `request` is sent to the Amazon servers that are carrying your data or your sentences.

 #### High Level Overview